 In September 2017, Morguard issued \$200.0 million principal amount of Series C Senior Debentures pursuant to a third supplemental trust indenture dated September 15, 2017 between Morguard and the Indenture Trustee.
 The Series C Senior Debentures will mature on September 15, 2022.
-At December 31, 2021, \$200.0 million of the Series C Senior Debentures are outstanding.
+The Series C Debentures matured on September 15, 2022 and were fully repaid on maturity.